 Happy birthday, ya big lug.

-"The World's Strongest Man," Mark Henry, turns 41-years-old today, as he was born on this date in pro wrestling history (June 12, 1971) in Silsbee, Texas.
+"The World's Strongest Man," Mark Henry, turns 42-years-old today, as he was born on this date in pro wrestling history (June 12, 1971) in Silsbee, Texas.
 Henry, being of considerable size and strength, became a weightlifter and even got to the Olympic level, where he was noticed and quickly signed by the World Wrestling Federation (WWF).
-They were so high on him, in fact, they gave him an extremely lucrative decade long contract.
+They were so high on him, they gave him an extremely lucrative decade long contract.

 Unfortunately, his big push didn't last long and thanks to injuries and an inability to work, he was turned into a punching bag by WWF management.
 My colleague, Keith Harris, summed up Henry's history of embarrassment rather nicely: